Provable Scaling Laws for the Test-Time Compute of Large Language Models: Introduction

-The primary goal of this work is to provide some theoretical insights into the full potential of scaling up the test-time compute for LLM inference \cite{snell2024scalingllmtesttimecompute,wu2024empiricalanalysiscomputeoptimalinference}.
-Our main contributions are summarized as follows: \begin{itemize} \item We propose a two-stage algorithm that enjoys a \emph{provable} scaling law for the test-time compute of LLM inference, while requiring only a black-box LLM and nothing else (e.g., no external verifier or reward model) for a minimalistic implementation.
-Given an input problem, the proposed algorithm first generates multiple candidate solutions, and then choose a single one among them as the final output, via a knockout tournament where pairwise comparisons among the candidates are conducted. \item We prove theoretically that, as the test-time compute of this algorithm scales up, its failure probability in solving a specific problem (i.e., the probability that the final output is incorrect) \emph{decays to zero exponentially} with respect to the total number of LLM calls.
-This guarantee relies on two natural (and arguably minimal) assumptions: (1)~the LLM can generate a correct solution with a \emph{non-zero} probability, and (2)~the LLM can \emph{do better than a random guess} in choosing the right winner between a pair of correct and incorrect solutions. \item Our practical implementation of the proposed algorithm is efficient and scalable, with support for parallel and distributed computation.
-Empirical results with the MMLU-Pro benchmark \cite{wang2024mmlu} validate the aforementioned assumptions, and confirm the gains from scaling up the test-time compute of the proposed algorithm. \end{itemize}
+In pursuit of provable inference scaling laws, we propose a \emph{two-stage knockout-style algorithm} that first generates multiple candidate solutions, and then select one via a knockout tournament where pairwise comparisons among the candidates are conducted.
+We prove theoretically that its failure probability \emph{decays to zero exponentially} (Theorem~\ref{thm:scaling_law_knockout_N_K}) or \emph{by a power law} (Theorem~\ref{thm:scaling_law_knockout_N_only}) with respect to the total number of LLM calls, depending on the specific way of scaling.
+These guarantees rely on two assumptions: (1)~the LLM can generate a correct solution with \emph{non-zero} probability, and (2)~the LLM can \emph{do better than a random guess} in choosing the right winner between any pair of correct and incorrect solutions.

+We further propose a \emph{two-stage league-style algorithm} that also enjoys a provable scaling law.
+Unlike the knockout-style algorithm that eliminates a candidate upon loss to a single opponent, the league-style algorithm evaluates each candidate by its average win rate against multiple opponents.
+We prove that its failure probability also \emph{decays to zero exponentially} (Theorem~\ref{thm:league_scaling_law}) as its test-time compute scales up, under the technical assumption that there exist correct solutions whose average win rates against a distribution of opponents are higher than that of any incorrect solution.

+Both proposed algorithms require a black-box LLM and nothing else (e.g., no external verifier or reward model) for a minimalistic implementation, which makes them appealing for practical applications and easy to adapt for different scenarios.
+Our practical implementations are efficient and scalable, with support for parallel and distributed computation.
+While the technical assumptions in our theories might seem strong from a practical perspective, our empirical results confirm that the proposed algorithms --- developed based on the theoretical insights --- indeed perform well and demonstrate outstanding scaling properties across diverse LLMs (\llama, \qwen, \gpt, \qwq) and datasets (GPQA, MMLU-Pro, MATH-500).